-PRICING & DATES BELOW ARE CURRENT FOR THE UPCOMING 2015 SUMMER SEASON.
+PRICING & DATES BELOW ARE FOR THE PAST SUMMER 2015 SEASON, AND SUBJECT TO CHANGE FOR UPCOMING SEASONS.

 Cost: $515 with donation / $489 without donation